petersenpeter/CellExplorer/docs/tutorials/metadata-tutorial.md

 parent: Tutorials
 nav_order: 2
 ---
-# Metadata tutorial (TODO)
+# Metadata tutorial (coming)
 {: .no_toc}
 This tutorial shows you how to generate the metadata struct used by the Cell Explorer.
-The tutorial is also available as a matlab script

 1. Define the basepath of the dataset to run.
 The dataset should at minimum consist of a `basename.dat`, a `basename.xml` and spike sorted data.
 ```m